ckormanyos/real-time-cpp/examples/chapter10_08/readme.md

 result_is_ok: true
 ```

-In the default release of this program, the Pi Spigot algorithm
+In the default release of this program
+from the code snippets area running on a PC,
-is setup to compute
+the Pi Spigot algorithm is set up to compute
 <img src="https://render.githubusercontent.com/render/math?math=10,001">
 digits of
 <img src="https://render.githubusercontent.com/render/math?math=\pi">.
-Play around with this program.
+Play around with the output digit count in the program.
 Switch from the default setting of
 <img src="https://render.githubusercontent.com/render/math?math=10,001">
 digits down to
 <img src="https://render.githubusercontent.com/render/math?math=1,001">